The best way to start a career in any field is by joining a firm as an intern.

 But there are internships available for back end jobs in this profile.

 Once the private equity firm has the money, they need more investment options to invest their money in.

-Usually a firm works on multiple investment options so as to diversify their portfolio and scatter risks.
+Usually, a firm works on multiple investment options to diversify their portfolio and scatter risks.

 The job in this profile requires an individual or a team to look out for potential companies to invest in.

 This is not an easy task and requires a lot of financial analysis.